-I slowed my pace and tilted my head slightly to the side, catching my breath momentarily as I listened to the low roar ahead of me.
-Late afternoon was not a good time to cross a snow fed stream in the Wind River Range.
+I slowed and tilted my head slightly to the side, catching my breath momentarily as I listened to the low roar ahead of me.
+Late afternoon was not a good time to cross a snow-fed stream in the Wind River Range.

-I did not recall a large stream or river on my maps, but I was on the Continental Divide, and sometimes found myself “misplaced” due a to a lack of trail signage or markings.
-I was also attempting a higher route, on a piece of trail that was less used.
+I did not recall a large stream or river on my maps, but I was on the Continental Divide and sometimes found myself “misplaced” due to a lack of trail signage or markings.
+I was also attempting a higher route on a piece of trail that was less used.

 The trail ahead of me disappeared into dense brush.
-Pushing through the branches, I looked down to see a dark turbulent stream with boulders peeking through the froth.
-I looked at the black, roaring water, and could literally feel the power forced through that narrow creek.
+Pushing through the branches, I looked down to see a dark, turbulent stream with boulders peeking through the foam.
+I looked at the black, roaring water and could feel the power forced through that narrow creek.

-The sun was sinking low and it was late.
+The sun was sinking low, and it was late.
 I turned to look around and behind me.
-There really was no good spot to set up my tarp.
-I stepped closer to the edge of the water and leaned forward, looking through the thinner screen of bushes on the other side.
-Under a group of conifer trees was what appeared to be excellent camping locations – flat with a thick layer of pine needles.
+There was no good spot to set up my tarp.
+I stepped closer to the water’s edge and leaned forward, looking through the thin screen of bushes on the other side.
+Under a group of conifer trees was what appeared to be excellent camping – flat with a thick layer of pine needles.

-“I can make this,” I murmured to myself as I stared at the rushing water.
+“I can make this,” I murmured as I stared at the rushing water.
 The stream was about ten yards wide at most.
-One more obstacle, and I was home free for the day.
-As I stood watching the water, I unbuckled my waist and chest straps on my pack.
+One more obstacle and I was home free for the day.
+As I watched the water, I unbuckled my pack’s waist and chest straps.
 The last thing I needed was to fall and be drug down by my pack weight.

-I faced up stream and began to shuffle my feet slowly, leaning forward.
+I faced upstream at an angle and began to shuffle my feet slowly, leaning forward.
 I was surprised at the strength of the current.
-The water attempted to pull my legs from under me, and I could barely hold my hiking poles in place as this stream tried to rip them from my hands.
+The water attempted to pull my legs from under me, and I could barely hold my hiking poles in place as the stream tried to rip them from my hands.

-The bottom of the stream was lined with slick rounded rocks, and I gasped several times as my feet slipped from rocks while I struggled to regain my already precarious balance.
-I was almost half way across when the water level began to move further up my thighs, the intensity of the current noticeably increasing.
-I had misjudged this crossing.
-I would return to where I had started, and wait for a slower flow in the morning.
+The bottom of the stream was lined with slick rounded rocks, and I gasped several times as my feet slipped on gravel while I struggled to regain my already precarious balance.
+I was almost halfway across when the water level began to move further up my thighs, the intensity of the current noticeably increasing.
+Unfortunately, I had misjudged this crossing.
+I would return to where I had started and wait for a slower flow in the morning.

 I briefly panicked, fighting to regain my footing.
-I should have immediately gotten out of the pack, but in the few seconds it took me to realize this, I tumbled end over end slamming up against a boulder.
-The water shoved me hard from behind, and I was not able to push far enough away from the rock to get the pack off my shoulders.
+I should have immediately gotten out of the pack, but in the few seconds it took me to realize this, I tumbled end over end, slamming up against a boulder.
+The water shoved me hard from behind, and I could not push far enough away from the rock to get the pack off my shoulders.
 I thrashed and fought wildly for a few seconds before slowing in exhaustion.
-The cold water was numbing, and I found myself settling against the rock, momentarily resolved to the situation.
+The cold water was numbing, and I settled against the rock, momentarily resolved to the situation.

 Suddenly, the current seemed to shift slightly, and I rolled to my side.
-I managed to get one leg under me, and then the other.
-I strained hard, and pushed to the surface where I was able to grab low hanging limbs from out stretched branches.
-I was half way out of my pack now, but still had a strap over one shoulder.
-I pulled hand over hand, dragging the pack along on my arm, until I reached the bank and shoved myself face first up onto the mud and leaves.
-I dragged up the pack and laid their gasping.
+I managed to get one leg under me and then the other.
+I strained hard and pushed to the surface, where I could grab low-hanging limbs from outstretched branches.
+I was halfway out of my pack but still had a strap over one shoulder.
+I pulled hand over hand, dragging the pack along on my arm until I reached the bank and shoved myself face-first onto the mud and leaves.
+I dragged up the pack and lay there gasping.

-I gripped sticks, dirt and leaves in both hands as my breathing slowed.
-As adrenaline drained from my body, the cold and pain began to take it's place.
-I rolled over and stood slowly.
-My water logged pack now weighed about 60 pounds, but I heaved it up and headed for the cluster of trees.
+As my breathing slowed, I gripped sticks, dirt, and leaves in both hands.
+Adrenaline drained from my body, and cold and pain began to take its place.
+Finally, I rolled over and stood slowly.
+My water-logged pack weighed about 60 pounds, but I heaved it up and headed for the cluster of trees.
 The sun was dropping, along with the temperature.
 I needed to get into dry clothes and a sleeping bag before I got too cold.

 Fortunately, my compactor bag kept my sleeping bag and clothes dry.
-I also had all of my food in zip lock bags, so it was mostly dry also.
-Wet gear could be a killer out here, especially hiking solo, so I was pretty serious about making sure I kept critical gear packed well.
+I also had my food in zip-lock bags, so it was mostly dry.
+Wet gear could be a killer out here, especially hiking solo, so I was pretty serious about keeping critical gear packed well.